LeoLi225/LDY/docs/Task 3 - Create your own Discord Bot using Python/Task 3 - Create your own Discord Bot using Python.md

 To get you started, let's build a simple Discord bot using python.

+# Requirement

+> To add a bot on your server.
+You require Administrative privileges for server.

+# Intended Readers

-* This document is intended for readers who have completed Python and PyCharm installations.
+> This document is intended for readers who have completed Python and PyCharm installations.
+> The reader may have basic programming skills.